expressjs/expressjs.com/en/guide/routing.md

 # Routing

-Routing refers to the definition of application end points (URIs) and how they respond to client requests.
+_Routing_ refers to the definition of application end points (URIs) and how they respond to client requests.

-A route is a combination of a URI, an HTTP request method (such as GET and POST), and one or more handlers for the endpoint.
-Routes use the following structure: `app.METHOD(path, [callback...], callback)`, where `app` is an instance of `express`, `METHOD` is an [HTTP request method](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), `path` is a path on the server, and `callback` is the function that is executed when the route is matched.
+For an introduction to routing, see [Basic routing](/{{ page.lang }}/starter/basic-routing.html).

 The following code is an example of a very basic route.